A Comedy of Estimators: On KL Regularization in RL Training of LLMs: Introduction

 \section{Introduction}

-Reinforcement learning (RL) has become an indispensable component of present-day post-training pipelines for large language models (LLM).
+Reinforcement learning (RL) is a key component of post-training pipelines for large language models (LLM).
 RL fine-tuning of LLMs was initially popularized for human preference alignment and instruction-following~\citep{ouyang2022training}.
-Since then, RL has played a critical role in reasoning-oriented post-training of LLMs.
-Recent work~\citep{jaech2024openai,guo2025deepseek} has shown that training LLMs as RL policies on verifiable reasoning tasks such as mathematics and coding leads to substantial performance improvements.
-Subsequently, there has been rapid progress in approaches for reasoning-oriented RL training of LLMs.
-For instance, the performance of DeepSeek-R1~\citep{guo2025deepseek} is matched by much smaller models~\citep{yang2025qwen3}.
-At the same time, this progress has been accompanied by inconsistent design choices and implementation errors in open-source RL fine-tuning pipelines~\citep{tang2025few,zhang2025design}.
+Recent work~\citep{jaech2024openai,guo2025deepseek} shows that training LLMs with RL on verifiable reasoning tasks such as math and coding improves reasoning abilities.This has precipitated rapid development in reasoning-oriented RL approaches for LLMs~\citep{rlhf2024}.
+At the same time, this has resulted in inconsistent design choices and implementation errors in open-source RL fine-tuning pipelines~\citep{tang2025few,zhang2025design}.

-One such design choice is the use of Kullback-Leibler (KL) divergence between the trained policy and the base policy as a regularization term in the objective~\citep{shao2024deepseekmath, ouyang2022training}.
-This regularization ensures that the policy explores within the space of coherent sequences by constraining it within the support of the base model, mitigating problems such as language drift, reward over-optimization~\citep{gao2023scaling} or catastrophic forgetting~\citep{mccloskey1989catastrophic,qi2024online} of the information present in the base model.
-Specifically, the \emph{reverse} KL divergence is used for this regularization so that the learned policy assigns high probability mass to a narrow set of high-reward trajectories.
-This is opposed to the forward KL divergence, which tends to maintain probability mass over the entire support of the base model at the expense of performance.
-A regularization coefficient $\beta$ controls the trade-off between reward maximization and proximity to the base model.
-However, it is intractable to compute the reverse KL divergence exactly owing to the high-dimensionality of the space of possible sequences.
-As a result, different sample-based estimators of the reverse KL divergence are used in practice~\citep{schulman2020kl,zhang2025design,amini2025better}.
+One such design choice is the use of Kullback-Leibler (KL) divergence between the trained policy and a reference policy as a regularization term in the objective~\citep{ziegler2019fine,shao2024deepseekmath}.
+It is designed to constrain the policy within the support of the reference model, mitigating problems such as language drift, reward over-optimization~\citep{gao2023scaling} or catastrophic forgetting~\citep{qi2024online}.
+Traditionally, the \emph{reverse} KL divergence is used for this regularization so that the learned policy assigns high probability mass to a relatively narrow set of high-reward trajectories.
+A regularization coefficient controls the trade-off between reward maximization and proximity to the reference model.
+However, exact computation of the reverse KL divergence is intractable owing to the combinatorially large space of possible sequences.
+As a result, different sample-based estimators of the reverse KL divergence are used in practice~\citep{schulman2020kl,amini2025better}.